 You are looking to develop the key business skills that will make you highly employable with opportunities such as work placement and study abroad

 You aim to learn both theoretical and practical aspects of HRM

 This course is accredited by the Chartered Institute of Personnel and Development (CIPD) so you know it is reflective of HR best practice.

 In 2021, this course achieved 93% overall satisfaction; 100% of students asked agreed that staff are good at explaining things and 93% agreed that they feel part of a community of staff and students (University of Salford analysis of unpublished NSS 2021 data).

 CAREER FOCUSSED, HANDS ON LEARNING

 This course will begin by developing your knowledge and understanding of key business management concepts along with the fundamental principles of HRM.

 By working on live projects and business simulations, you will develop your core skills such as problem-solving, leadership, communication and data analysis.
 In this way, you will learn to find creative, sustainable and ethical solutions to HR problems.
 Throughout your time with us, you will build your own portfolio of professional evidence which you will be able to use to help you get a rewarding job when you graduate.

-- In your first year, you will start to develop an understanding of how organisations work and the role of HR along with the opportunity to try out subjects you haven’t studied before and learn how they integrate with Human Resource Management.
+- In your first year, you will start to develop an understanding of how organisations work and the role of HR in them.
+You will look at the key skills you need as an HR professional and how these support the organisation’s culture.

 - The second year is all about exploring more specialised HRM theories and learning skills that will be transferable across multiple business functions.
 With core and optional modules, you can start to shape your own learning.
 The Professional Development module is designed for you to practise the skills you need – CV writing, being interviewed, assessment centres - to apply for and get a placement year and, ultimately, your dream job on graduation.